ESP32-C3 Super Mini

 Additional Three GPIOs

-If you require more GPIOs, then these three GPIOs can be used with certain restrictions:
+If you require more GPIOs, then these three GPIOs can be used with some restrictions: make sure your circuitry isn’t pulling any of these up or down by hardware.

 Pin Remark Default

 8 connected to blue LED (low turns LED on).
-Also used as strapping pin for ROM message printing but using this GPIO during boot does not interfere with the boot process in general floating
+Controls ROM message printing (not critical) floating

 2 strapping pin, do not use during boot (selects boot mode) floating